6 steps you need to take to apply to university

 Ucas points are points assigned to different grades for post-16 qualifications.
 For example, an A* at A-level is worth 56 Ucas points, and an A is worth 48.

-You can find everything you need to know about the Ucas tariff here, including the points assigned to all grades for A-levels, Highers, Btec Nationals, International Baccalaureate and Welsh Baccalaureate.
+You can find everything you need to know about the Ucas tariff here, including the points assigned to all grades for A-levels, Highers, Btec Nationals, T-levels, International Baccalaureate and Welsh Baccalaureate.

 4. Get your application startedOnce you’ve chosen your dream course and university, it’s time to get started on your application.